sarsamurmu/reboost/packages/plugin-svelte/README.md

 ### Using preprocessors
 [svelte-preprocess](https://www.npmjs.com/package/svelte-preprocess)
-is an official preprocessor plugin which can transform PostCSS, SCSS, Pug and more.
+is an official preprocessor plugin which can transform PostCSS, SCSS, Pug, and more.
 Let's see how we can use it with Svelte.

 ```js